plinioseniore/capyknock/README.md

 > WARNING!
 The username is in plaintext rather the payload is encrypted, so use a random username and not a real username in the server (like a Windows/SSH user).
 The configuration file generated with `capyknock_keygen.py` create a random username and then ask for a nickname.
 The nickname is not shared and is used in the configuration file as informative field, so that you can recall the user behind the random username.

+The server keep a list of allowed IP address that is refreshed from the firewall at boot and every 12 hours, restarting the service does not affect IP already allowed and existing connections.
+Rather banned IPs are only in memory and can be reset with a reboot.

+## Code Review

+The code has been reviewed with free tier of Gemini, Copilot and Github Copilot.
+While Gemini and Copilot has given similar results, Github Copilot gave quite a different review, but none of those highlithed that the code is a single process running with administrative priviledges.

+Running your own code review with those LLMs will likely gives similar results, here some notes that have not been considered and the reson behind:
+ - Add a timestamp to the TOTP in the queue that prevents reusage.
+While adding a timestamp can reduce the validity window from 30s to a shorter one, this will not prevent an attacker to flood the server with valid request that can saturate the queue of used TOTP.
+To reach that point the attacker should have the keys and so is already able to craft a valid packet, it has no need to overfill the queue to reuse a TOTP sniffed from a previous packet.
+The TOTP is included in the encrypted payload, so pure sniffing is not applicable and reply the same packet within the validity windows will not overfill the queue.
+ - Encrypt the username and verify the received packet against all the keys.
+The username is in clear and is suggested to be random (with a nickname that instead is private and will help to identify the user behind), this is seen as a Denial of Service vector.
+An attacker can use a sniffed username to have capyknock to evaluate the packet and burn CPU.
+Having the username encrypted is not really a fix, because it will require to verify a packet against all the keys, so that any packet will need to be evaluated, so DoS is still an option and is even amplified.
+The current implementation requries that the username is sniffed before be able to craft packet that will be processed and so attempt a DoS.
+ - Add validation for external input in the functions even if the validation is done before passing the arguments.
+Generally speaking would be better to have redundancies in the validation than risk a missing validation, but in this specific case the function are used into a single path flow.
+There isn't a real risk that function get called by a branch path of the flow and miss a validation.

+Something have instead been incldued, here some:
+ - Use a Queue and not a Dequeue for the incoming packet, use a get() with timeout option instead of the sleep().
+ - Use a single Queue that includes all the information to be processed and not two Dequeues that can loss synch.
+ - Removing the shadowing of logging function.

 ## Secuirty Notice

 To access the firewall and read from libcap, the code shall run with admin rights.
 In the current implementation, there is a single process that handle the messages sniffed via libcap, decrypt and then manipulate the firewall.